coracle-social/pomade/PROTOCOL.md

 ## Threat model

-Signers are the most trusted party in this setup.
-It is assumed that they are run by reputable people, and carefully selected by clients based on this reputation.
+It is assumed that signers are run by reputable people and carefully selected by clients based on this reputation.
 If `threshold` signers collude, they are necessarily able to steal key material.
-This can be mitigated by having clients store one key share, reducing the surface area of attack, but this comes at the trade-off of making recovery more fragile.

-Mailers are trusted to the extent that they have access to user metadata (e.g. linking nostr pubkeys, user emails, and client pubkeys which can be used for traffic analysis), but are not capable of executing a man-in-the-middle attack.
-In addition, since recovery is triggered using only publicly available information, anyone can initiate a recovery flow, spamming the mailer service and the end user's inbox.
+Email providers are completely trusted since they can login to a user's session or even steal key material by requesting an OTP on a given user's behalf and using that to recover key material.

-However, both signers and mailers have the ability to perform a denial-of-service attack by refusing to respond to messages or relay challenges to the user's `inbox`.
-User key shares are also held on servers accessible to the internet, which likely are running the same code, and so if one signer is vulnerable, all of them are.
+Signers and email service providers also have the ability to perform a denial-of-service attack by refusing to respond to messages or relay OTPs to the user.

+User key shares and passwords are held on servers accessible to the internet which are likely running the same code, which means if one signer is vulnerable to a given attack, all of them are.

-For this reason, this scheme is not recommended for users who are capable of holding their own keys, but for users who are completely new to nostr and the concept of keys.
-Even still, clients that use this scheme should encourage their users to migrate to self-custody once they have established their value proposition.
-Other clients may choose to use this scheme for signing, but disable key recovery, opting for an encrypted backup instead.
+This scheme is **not** recommended for users who are capable of holding their own keys, but for users who are completely new to nostr and the concept of keys.
+Clients that use this scheme should encourage their users to migrate to self-custody once they have established their value proposition, deleting signer sessions on migration.

+Other clients may choose to use this scheme for signing but disable key recovery, opting for an encrypted backup instead.